 - Change the recipe up a little and use one can of black beans and 1 can of white beans.
 Mash the white beans to stir in the soup, or leave them all whole.

-- If you like a little more heat, add 1 tsp chili powder or a few dashes of cayenne pepper
+- If you like a little more heat, add 1 teaspoon chili powder or a few dashes of cayenne pepper

 - Add 1 cup frozen corn to the soup for a veggie boost